Optimal Gradient Tracking for Decentralized Optimization: \

 \end{lemma} \begin{proof} See Appendix~\ref{sec:prfgakm1}. \end{proof}

-The update of ``snapshot point" $\QQ^k$ follows the Bernoulli distribution with parameter $p$.
-When $p$ is small, $\QQ^k$ is not updated frequently, and when $\QQ^k$ is not updated, we just multiply the gradient tracker $\GG^k$ with $\WW$ to reduce its consensus error.
+{ To avoid an outer loop for updating the ``snapshot point" $\QQ^k$ so that SS-GT can be a single-loop algorithm, we consider the technique used in Loopless SVRG~\cite{kovalev2020don} where ``snapshot" points are updated in a coin-flip manner.
+More specifically, the update of ``snapshot point" $\QQ^k$ follows the Bernoulli distribution with parameter $p$. } When $p$ is small, $\QQ^k$ is not updated frequently, and when $\QQ^k$ is not updated, we multiply the gradient tracker $\GG^k$ with $\WW$ to reduce its consensus error.
 When $\QQ^k$ is updated, the gradient different $\gF{\XX^k} - \gF{\QQ^k}$ is added into the gradient tracker $\GG^k$ (see~\eqref{eq:G}).
 To avoid the difference $\gF{\XX^k} - \gF{\QQ^k}$ in~\eqref{eq:Z} and~\eqref{eq:G} becoming too large, we add a ``negative momentum" in the linear coupling step~\eqref{eq:X}, which is inspired from Katyusha~\cite{allen2017katyusha}.
-The ``negative momentum" behaves like a ``magnet" that retracts $\XX^k$ towards some history positions.
+The ``negative momentum" behaves like a ``magnet" that retracts $\XX^k$ towards some historical positions.
 A straightforward choice for the history position is the ``snapshot point" $\QQ^k$.
 In this way, we can avoid $\XX^k$ from getting too far away from $\QQ^k$, and $\gF{\XX^k} - \gF{\QQ^k}$ won't be too large.
 However, the consensus error in $\QQ^k$ is not reduced during the iteration because it does not change if $\xi^k=0$.
 So, it does not help to reduce the consensus error in $\XX^k$.
-We introduce another variable $\UU^k$ with a smaller consensus error than $\QQ^k$ as the history position.
+We introduce another variable $\UU^k$ with a smaller consensus error than $\QQ^k$ as the historical position.
 When $\QQ^k$ is updated using the recent $\XX^{k-1}$, we also updated $\UU^k$ using $\WW\XX^{k-1}$.
 Whenever $\QQ^k$ is not updated, we update $\UU^k$ by multiplying it with $\WW$.
 Then, it can be proved easily by induction that $\UU^k$ has the same average as $\QQ^k$, i.e., \eql{ }{ \ua^k = \qa^k,\ \forall 0 \leq k\leq K. }but $\UU^k$ has a smaller consensus error than $\QQ^k$.

 The above discussion intuitively explains how we address \que{II}.

 The new gradient tracker $\GG^k$ has an additional advantage.
 To compute the gradient tracker $\SS^{k}$, the agents needs to compute $\gF{\XX^{k}}$.
 Therefore, the gradient computation complexities of most existing GT-based methods are always no less than their communication complexities.
 However, for our new $\GG^k$, when $\QQ^k$ is not updated (i.e., $\xi^k = 0$), there is no need to compute the gradients in step~\eqref{eq:G}.